Computational Biology Graduate Program

 Students who are interested in enrolling in graduate level coursework in the Department of Computational Biology without formal admission to a graduate program at KU are encouraged to apply for graduate non-degree seeking student status.
 See the department’s admission webpage for further details.

-By the end of the second year, the student should have completed the formal course work to fulfill requirements for the degree.
-The student completes and submits a research proposal for the comprehensive oral examination.
+By the end of the second year, the student should have completed all course work requirements for the degree.
+At that time, The student completes and submits a research proposal for the comprehensive oral examination.
 The proposal must develop a research topic related to the general areas of computational biology.
 The topic of the research proposal is decided upon by the student in consultation with the thesis advisor.
-Upon completion of the comprehensive oral examination, the student aggressively carries out research in the laboratory of the thesis advisor.
-In addition, the student continues attending the weekly Computational Biology seminar series and participating in the Computational Biology student seminar series.
-A Ph.D. degree is awarded once the student has written a final dissertation and carried out a successful defense of it before a committee.
+Upon completion of the comprehensive oral examination, the student carries out research in the laboratory of the dissertation advisor.